-There are specific standards for Tolling Component One set forth in Subsection B.23 of this RFP.
-There may be circumstances when a damages resulting from the Contractor's failure to provide perform the Tolling Component One contracted services in accordance with the Performance Standards would be difficult or impossible to determine with accuracy.
-Liquidated damages as set out herein Subsection B.23 are shall be a reasonable approximation of the damages that shall will be suffered by the Board as a result of the Contractor's failure to provide the promised services in accordance with the Performance Standards.
-Accordingly, in the event of such damages, at the written direction of the Joint Board, the Contractor shall pay the indicated amounts as liquidated damages, and not as a penalty.
+There are specific standards for Tolling Component One set forth in this RFP.
+There may be circumstances when a damages resulting from the Contractor's failure to provide the contracted services would be difficult or impossible to determine with accuracy.
+Liquidated damages as set out herein shall be a reasonable approximation of the damages that shall be suffered by the Board as a result of the Contractor's failure to provide the promised services.
+Accordingly, in the event of such damages, at the written direction of the Joint Board, the Contractor shall pay indicated amounts as liquidated damages, and not as a penalty.
 Amounts due the Joint Board as liquidated damages, if not paid by the Contractor within fifteen days of notification of assessment, may be deducted by the Joint Board from any money payable to the Contractor pursuant to the Agreement between the Board and the Contractor.
 The Board will notify the Contractor in writing of any claim for liquidated damages pursuant to this paragraph on or before the date the Board deducts such sums from money payable to the Contractor.
 No delay by the Joint Board in assessing or collecting liquidated damages shall be construed a waiver of such rights.

 The Contractor shall not be liable for liquidated damages when, in the opinion of the Joint Board, incidents or delays result directly from causes beyond the control and without the fault or negligence of the Contractor.
-Such causes may include, but are not restricted to, acts of God, fires, floods, epidemics, and labor unrest; but in every case the delays must be beyond the control and without the fault or negligence of the Contractor the failure to meet a Performance Standard is the result of Force Majeure Event as defined in the Contract.
+Such causes may include, but are not restricted to, acts of God, fires, floods, epidemics, and labor unrest; but in every case the delays must be beyond the control and without the fault or negligence of the Contractor.

-If the Joint Board elects not to impose liquated damages in a particular instance, said decision shall not be construed as a waiver of the Board's right to pursue future assessments for liquidated damages for failure to meet project milestones or PPerformance sStandards and associated liquidated damages; nor construed to limit any additional remedies available to the Board as provided in subsection B.23 RBOC Performance, Specifications and Measurement.
+If the Joint Board elects not to impose liquated damages in a particular instance, said decision shall not be construed as a waiver of the Board's right to pursue future assessments for liquidated damages for failure to meet project milestones or performance standards and associated liquidated damages; nor construed to limit any additional remedies available to the Board as provided in subsection B.23 RBOC Performance, Specifications and Measurement.